porterjamesj/virtualenvwrapper.el/README.md

   Notice that the final directory of each path has a different name.
   The mode uses this fact to disambiguate virtualenvs from each other, so for now it is required.
+* You can also change easily the virtual environment location with `M-x venv-set-location`.
+This is particularly useful when working with tools such as [tox](https://testrun.org/tox/latest/) that generate virtual environments dynamically.

 ## What do activating and deactivating actually do?